christian-vorhemus/autcar/docs/5_Model_Training.md

   ])
   ```

   Let's take a closer look at the single steps here: "InputLayer" needs the shape of out image, the standard size we use is 3 channels (Red, Green, Blue = RGB), 168 pixel height and 224 pixel width.
-Next, we convolutional operation takes place.
-Here, we define a set of filters which are sliding over the image and
+Next, the convolutional operation takes place.
+Here, we define a set of filters which are sliding over the image whereby the pixel values of the filter and the underlying part of the image are multiplied.
+The filter generates a large "pulse" when it moves over regions that are similar to the filter pattern (note: In the image below these results are represented as grey boxes in the filter map, in a real CNN, these values would be numbers)

   <img src="../images/kernels.gif" width="500">

+  In the "MaxPool2D" layer, the created feature map is resized to a smaller matrix:

   <img src="../images/pooling.png" width="500">

+Finally,